International Campaign to Abolish Nuclear Weapons: Action Plan

-The ICAN action plan, updated and adopted in 2010, has three strategic components:
+The ICAN action plan has three strategic components:

-- there is a humanitarian imperative to stigmatize nuclear weapons as fundamentally inhumane; banning them outright requires a Convention-based approach rather than arms control;
+- there is a humanitarian imperative to stigmatize nuclear weapons as fundamentally inhumane; banning them outright requires a comprehensive treaty-based approach rather than arms control;

 - the time is right to build stronger links and common cause with local, national, and international humanitarian, peace, human rights, environmental, and disarmament NGOs, and to develop a network of civil society campaigners all over the world committed to push for nuclear abolition;

-- non-nuclear-weapon states can and should take the lead to prepare for and negotiate a global nuclear weapons abolition treaty in which the nuclear-weapon states will be obliged to participate.
+- non-nuclear-weapon states can and should take the lead to prepare for and negotiate a global treaty banning nuclear weapons, which will create an indisputable obligation for the nuclear-weapon states to eliminate their arsenals.

-Detailed information about the NWC itself, facts and arguments supporting the Convention, campaign news and updates, and campaign materials can be found at www.icanw.org.
+Detailed information about ICAN, facts and arguments supporting the Ban Treaty, campaign news and updates, and campaign materials can be found at www.icanw.org.
 Sign the ICAN petition.
-And learn how to get involved!
+And learn how to get involved.